CONN BURANICZ

 COLLEGE: GAMEDEV DEGREE

-Its so funny, I HATED math during middle school and high school.
+Its so funny, I hated math during middle school and high school.
 I wasn't any good, and my teachers were old, stuffy ladies teaching math for the sake of math.
-Once I started programming though...I LOVED it, and lamented very much that I took Statistics instead of Calculus during High School.
-Well its not my fault, these teachers didnt tell us how learning Vectors and "Soh-Cah-Toa" would be used DAILY with Game Graphics.
-TO BE CONTINUED
+Once I started programming though...I loved it, and lamented very much that I took Statistics instead of Calculus during High School.
+Well its not my fault, these teachers didnt tell us how learning Vectors and "Soh-Cah-Toa" would be used daily with game graphics.
+Its all about seeing applied examples, and I just didnt have much exposure

 MONSTRA CITY